kodekodean-com/expressjs-demo/README.md

 # expressjs-demo

-How  to use HTTP GET using express JS
+How  to use HTTP GET using express JS - Nodemon (Node Monitor)

 Please do "npm install" before you run my code.